jeremycohoe/cisco-ios-xe-programmability-lab-YANGSuite/README.md

 programmatic interface:
 Using a NETCONF get-config RPC to modify device configuration

-*Note: We have already created a **IOS XE - IETF set** and downloaded the required schema list for you to use in this lab*

 * Click on the Protocols menu and then NETCONF on the left pane

 * Select **"IOS XE - IETF"** module set from the **"Select a YANG set"** drop-down menu